-The alternative epistemology of the Mathematical Proofs at a crossroad from the Pure Formal Game to Empirical Theory.
-Indeed, the number signs cannot be of objects of empirical experience, but are the discovered the signs components of the human empirical operations of counting, grouping, and measuring physical objects.
+The alternative epistemology of mathematical proofs is at a crossroad from the pure formal game to empirical theory.
+The number signs cannot be of objects of empirical experience but are the discovered sign-components of the human empirical operations of counting, grouping, and measuring physical objects.
 (Nesher, 2011).
-The discovery of the concepts of these operations of enumeration contains natural numbers, and the further discovering of their expansion through abstractions and generalizations constitutes our mathematical hypotheses, which will be evaluated and proved upon the extended mathematical reality (Krantz, 2011).
+The discovery of the concepts of these operations of enumeration contains natural numbers, and the further discovery of their expansion through abstraction and generalization constitutes our mathematical hypotheses, which will be evaluated and proved upon extended mathematical reality (Krantz, 2011).
 Hence, by proving the truth of perceptual facts representing mathematical operations we represent mathematical reality.

-[5] The Double Layer of Mathematical Operations: (1) Counting Physical Objects; (2) Perceptual Quasi-proving the Truth of Discovering the Numerical Signs and of Operating with Them
+[5] The Double Layer of Mathematical Operations: (1) Counting Physical Objects, (2) Perceptually Quasi-proving the Truth of Discovering the Numerical Signs and of Operating with them